kernelci/kernelci-api/README.md

 The [`client.py`](api/client.py) script provides a reference implentation for publishing and listening to events.

-For example, in a first terminal from within the `kernelci-api/docker`
+For example, in a first terminal:
-directory:

 ```
 $ docker-compose exec api /bin/sh -c '\